Emotions in Online Content Diffusion: Introduction

-It is empirically challenging to rigorously characterize the process of peer-to-peer spreading of online content in social media networks and, thus, to investigate the relationship between emotions and the structural properties of diffusion cascades.
-Understanding the characteristics of diffusion process is critical in informing the strategies to maximize online content spreading, such as by seeding in different individuals and structural elements of networks and utilizing different models: viral or broadcast \citep{Goel2016}.
-Prior studies, such as \cite{berger2012makes} and \cite{brady2017emotion}, focus mainly on the impact of emotions in initial social transmission (i.e., the number of seeds in the first-level cascades) or the general popularity of tweets or online articles.
-The same number of seeds, however, can lead to extremely different results in regard to diffusion.
-Further, the affective dimensions of content, such as embedded emotions, have received much less attention than have their cognitive counterparts \citep{vosoughi2018spread, aral2016unpacking}, due mainly to the difficulty of emotion detection, particularly in a massive amount of content.
-To the best of our knowledge, few comprehensive empirical investigations have examined the relationship between emotions and the diffusion process of online content.
-We therefore conduct a very large-scale field test of a random sample that includes 387,486 online articles and their diffusion cascades in China’s largest social networking site, WeChat.
-We incorporate social network theories and analyses to understand whether and how emotions lead to larger, deeper, faster, broader, and more viral cascades of otherwise similar content in a massive-scale online social network, using a computational approach.
+It is empirically challenging to rigorously characterize the process of peer-to-peer spreading of online content diffused in social media networks and, thus, to investigate the relationship between emotional expression and the structural as well as demographic properties and social ties of diffusion cascades.
+Understanding the characteristics of the diffusion process is critical in informing the strategies for content providers to maximize online content spreading, such as by seeding in different individuals and structural elements of networks and utilizing different models, i.e., viral or broadcast \citep{goel2015structural}.
+It also helps social media platforms to design policies that regulate the diffusion of unwanted information, such as negative emotional content.
+Further, the affective dimensions of content, such as embedded emotional expressions, have received much less attention than have their cognitive counterparts \citep{vosoughi2018spread} due mainly to the difficulty of detecting emotional expressions, particularly in a massive amount of content.
+Prior studies focus mainly on the impact of emotions on the general popularity of news or tweets and take a dyadic perspective \citep[e.g.,][]{berger2012makes,brady2017emotion}.
+To the best of our knowledge, few comprehensive empirical investigations have examined the relationship between embedded emotional expressions and the structural, demographic and social relational properties of online content cascades in social media networks.